Alex Bregman Player Props: Astros vs. Mariners

 Alex Bregman At The Plate

-- Bregman is hitting .212 with four doubles, four home runs and 21 walks.
+- Bregman is batting .208 with four doubles, four home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.